 But Kierkegaard did not want to abandon aesthetics altogether in favor of the ethical and the religious.
 A key concept in the Hegelian dialectic, which Kierkegaard’s pseudonymous authorship parodies, is Aufhebung (sublation).
 In Hegel’s dialectic, when contradictory positions are reconciled in a higher unity (synthesis) they are both annulled and preserved (aufgehoben).
 Similarly with Kierkegaard’s pseudo-dialectic: the aesthetic and the ethical are both annulled and preserved in their synthesis in the religious stage.
 As far as the aesthetic stage of existence is concerned what is preserved in the higher religious stage is the sense of infinite possibility made available through the imagination.
 But this no longer excludes what is actual.
 Nor is it employed for egotistic ends.
 Aesthetic irony is transformed into religious humor, and the aesthetic transfiguration of the actual world into the ideal is transformed into the religious transubstantiation of the finite world into an actual reconciliation with the infinite.

-Like the terms “aesthetic” and “religious”, the term “ethics” in Kierkegaard's work has more than one meaning.
+Like the terms “aesthetic” and “religious”, the term “ethics” in Kierkegaard’s work has more than one meaning.
 It is used to denote both: (i) a limited existential sphere, or stage, which is superseded by the higher stage of the religious life; and (ii) an aspect of life which is retained even within the religious life.
 In the first sense “ethics” is synonymous with the Hegelian notion of Sittlichkeit, or customary mores.
 In this sense “ethics” represents “the universal”, or more accurately the prevailing social norms.
-The social norms are seen to be the highest court of appeal for judging human affairs—nothing outranks them for this sort of ethicist.
-Even human sacrifice is justified in terms of how it serves the community, so that when Agamemnon sacrifices his daughter Iphigenia he is regarded as a tragic hero since the sacrifice is required for the success of the Greek expedition to Troy (Fear and Trembling).
+These social norms are used as reasons to make sense of, or justify, an action within a community.
+Even human sacrifice is justified in terms of how it serves the community, so that when Agamemnon sacrifices his daughter Iphigenia he is regarded as a tragic hero since his community understands that the sacrifice is required by the gods for the success of the Greek expedition to Troy (Fear and Trembling).

 But in order to arrive at a position of religious faith, which might entail a “teleological suspension of the ethical”, the individual must first embrace the ethical (in the first sense).
 In order to raise oneself beyond the merely aesthetic life, which is a life of drifting in imagination, possibility and sensation, one needs to make a commitment.
 That is, the aesthete needs to choose the ethical, which entails a commitment to communication and decision procedures.